Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 You will absolutely need to be in the United States for your biometrics appointment and to attend an in-person interview, if U.S. Citizenship and Immigration Services (USCIS) asks you to do so.
 (Luckily, most applicants filing joint I-751s with their spouse, rather than filing solo and asking for a waiver, are not asked by USCIS to attend an interview.)

-One possibility, if you are living abroad but know that you'll be returning to the U.S. before many months go by, is to accompany your I-751 with an explanation of where you are now and a request that final decision-making on your case be postponed until you have returned to the United States.
+One possibility, if you are living abroad but know that you'll be returning to the United States before many months go by, is to accompany your I-751 with an explanation of where you are now and a request that final decision-making on your case be postponed until you have returned to the United States.
 You will need to get the fee receipt from USCIS, however, showing that you filed your I-751, in order to return to the United States after that and be admitted at the border, airport, or other point of entry.
 You will show your right to return using the receipt and your expired green card.

 A related issue is that, upon seeing an overseas address, USCIS is likely to simply assume you won't be available for biometrics or an interview and put your case on hold.
 If you want to avoid this, and you continue to have a valid address in the United States and are prepared to return there as soon as appointment notices are sent to your U.S. address, you might want to list that address on your I-751 application.